HeimirDavid/art-ecommerce/README.md

  * **Registered User Functionality** - allow a user to log in via their email and change their password.
  * **Address** - Since both the billing and shipping address is stored it would be great for an existing customer to be able to choose their previously used address from a dropdown when they go to the checkout.

-In this section, you should go over the different parts of your project, and describe each in a sentence or so.

-Existing Features
-Feature 1 - allows users X to achieve Y, by having them fill out Z ...
-For some/all of your features, you may choose to reference the specific project files that implement them, although this is entirely optional.

-In addition, you may also use this section to discuss plans for additional features to be implemented in the future:

 Features Left to Implement
 Another feature idea
 ## Technologies Used